 Simple English definitions for legal terms

-Read a random definition: investment banker
+Read a random definition: go to protest

 The Public Contracts Act, also known as the Walsh-Healey Act, is a law that was passed in 1936.
 It requires companies that do business with the government to pay their workers at least the minimum wage, provide them with an eight-hour workday and a 40-hour workweek, and pay them extra if they work more than that.
 The law also prohibits the use of convict labor and the employment of females under 18 or males under 16 years of age.
 Finally, it requires companies to maintain clean and safe working conditions for their employees.